ysyk2021/how-to-create-a-positive-mindset-and-attitude-for-success-techniques-for-optimistic-thinking-and/src/chapter-12-2.md

-# Developing an Action Plan for Creating a Positive Mindset and Attitude for Success

 In this chapter, we will discuss how to develop an action plan for creating a positive mindset and attitude for success.